dkarthe/webjeda-blog/_posts/2016-02-26-how-to-add-related-posts-in-jekyll.md

 <img alt="How to Add Related or Previous-Next Post Link in Jelyll" title="next pervious post jekyll" itemprop="thumbnailUrl" class="left half noborder" src="{{ site.url }}/images/adding-related-previous-next-link-to-jekyll.jpg">

-<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>**Related posts** is a way to keep your users hooked to checkout more content from your website.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>**Related posts** is a way to keep your users hooked to check out more content from your website.
 If they like your current article, then there is a good chance that they would like to browse more of your site.
 Add a related post or add next previous link to Jekyll articles using this method.
 {: .intro}

 A long time ago I was writing 4 parts on WordPress installation tutorial.
-At the end of every article I had to leave the next or previous article link.
+At the end of every article, I had to leave the next or previous article link.
 I used to do it manually in this way "To read my next article on useful WordPress plugins read [part 2](#)"
 {: .clear}

 <div id="toc" class="clear"></div>

 Manually linking articles was hectic when I have more articles.
-May be there is a plugin in WordPress that can do the job, but I was fed up with too many plugins!
-But in Jekyll we have nice little variables ```page.previous```and ```page.next``` which does the job without breaking a sweat.
+May be there is a plugin for WordPress that can do the job, but I was fed up with too many plugins!
+But in Jekyll, we have nice little variables ```page.previous```and ```page.next``` which does the job without breaking a sweat.

 ## Why use Related Prev-Next Navigation in Jekyll?